 - The tree on the green $5 note is the Tembusa tree, which stands tall in the Botanic Gardens, and has done so since 1859.

 - During WWII, the Japanese occupied Singapore and introduced their own currency.
 This became known as "Banana Money" because of the banana tree images on the $10 note.

 - If all the SGD notes in circulation were put side by side, they would go around Singapore's coastline 633 times.

 - Chinese merchants introduced the first documented currency in Singapore in the 8th century AD.

-Want to see how far your SGD will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your SGD will go?
+Check out our Singapore Travel Money Guide for tips and destination costs.